 What happens after surgery for a hip fracture?

 After surgery, you should be offered rehabilitation treatment, including physiotherapy, which should start on the day after surgery.
-A physiotherapist should assess you and offer mobilisation (exercises to help promote strength and recovery), unless there is a medical or surgical reason not to.
-You should be offered mobilisation at least once a day and have regular physiotherapy reviews.
-You may also be seen by an occupational therapist to help you reach your maximum level of function and independence after your hip fracture.
+A physiotherapist will assess you and offer mobilisation (exercises to help promote strength and recovery), unless there is a medical or surgical reason not to.
+You should be offered supervised mobilisation at least once a day and have regular physiotherapy reviews.
+You may also be seen by an occupational therapist to help you reach your maximum level of function and independence after your hip break (fracture).
 They can help with any adaptations that may be needed around your home to allow you to return home safely.

-Some hospitals have specialised geriatric-orthopaedic rehabilitation wards that are set up to help elderly people who have sustained injuries including hip fractures.
+Some hospitals have specialised rehabilitation wards that are set up to help elderly people who have sustained injuries including hip fractures.